 - Do not set tranplants if roots are discolored and exhibit 'root sloughing'.

 If Phytophthora is diagnosed and diseased seedlings are isolated to one corner or section of a tranplant bed, you may still be able to use plants in the rest of the bed or adjacent beds.
-Contact your county Extension agent to help you determine if it is safe to use plants from unaffected parts of a bed.
+Contact your local N.C.
+Cooperative Extension agent to help you determine if it is safe to use plants from unaffected parts of a bed.
 Remember that an apparently green and healthy plant may be infected.

 SECOND STEP: FIELD SITE SELECTION AND FIELD CLEARING